 Stellar Industries Corp.'s score of 23 is lower than 69% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2019, Stellar Industries Corp. reported total carbon emissions of approximately 12,864,000 kg CO2e, comprising 5,962,000 kg CO2e from Scope 1 and 6,901,000 kg CO2e from Scope 2 emissions.
 This marked a slight increase from 2018, when total emissions were about 13,076,000 kg CO2e, with Scope 1 at 5,447,000 kg CO2e and Scope 2 at 7,629,000 kg CO2e.
-In 2017, the company recorded total emissions of around 14,543,000 kg CO2e, with Scope 1 emissions at 6,586,000 kg CO2e and Scope 2 at 7,957,000 kg CO2e.
-Stellar Industries Corp. has not disclosed any specific reduction targets or initiatives, nor does it appear to have cascaded data from a parent company.
-The absence of Scope 3 emissions data indicates a potential area for future reporting and commitment.
-The company’s emissions data reflects its operational impact, and without defined climate pledges or targets, it remains essential for Stellar Industries to consider establishing measurable goals to enhance its sustainability efforts.
+The trend continued from 2017, where total emissions were approximately 14,543,000 kg CO2e, with Scope 1 emissions at 6,586,000 kg CO2e and Scope 2 at 7,957,000 kg CO2e.
+Stellar Industries has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets or initiatives as part of their climate commitments.
+The company does not appear to be part of any recognised climate pledges or initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
+Overall, while Stellar Industries Corp. has provided emissions data for the past few years, their climate strategy lacks defined reduction targets or commitments to industry-standard climate initiatives.

 Access structured emissions data, company-specific emission factors, and source documents